Latsko/cvProject/README.md

    - Experience
    - Interests

- Predefined skillset represented by icons that can be removed
+ Predefined skillset represented by icons that can be edited

  Simple Authentication and authorization for user and admin